Somatic Therapy for Trauma Processing

 &

-Nervous-system aware bodywork and relational healing for stress, trauma, overwhelm, and disconnection.
+Nervous-system aware bodywork and relational somatic therapy for, trauma, overwhelm, and disconnection.

 Welcome, brave heart.